 Sparkling Mimosa Soy Candle // Cheers to this sparkling mimosa soy candle, which blends notes of grapefruit, tangerine, lemon peel, and ginger and burns for more than 40 hours.

-Northern Lights Herban Garden Collection Candles // The candles that keep on giving!
+Northern Lights Herbal Candles // The candles that keep on giving!
 After your candle is completely burned, you can reuse the container as a planter, using the herb seeds it comes with.

 Chesapeake Bay Peace + Tranquility Candle // We could all use some peace and tranquility right now, and this candle diffuses a pleasant aroma of cashmere and jasmine to do just that.